 University of Maryland, College Park, MD

-The conference will feature two panels and a keynote address.
-Melissa Noble, Kenan Sahin Dean of the School of Humanities, Arts, and Social Sciences at the Massachusetts Institute of Technology, will offer a keynote address that puts the racial categories in the U.S. census in historical and international perspective.
+The conference featured two panels and a keynote address.
+Melissa Noble, Kenan Sahin Dean of the School of Humanities, Arts, and Social Sciences at the Massachusetts Institute of Technology, delivered a keynote address that put the racial categories in the U.S. census in historical and international perspective.

 Thursday, April 19

 Julie Greene, Co-Director, Center for Global Migration Studies, University of Maryland

 Moderator: Janelle Wong, Professor of American Studies, University of Maryland

 Terry Ao Minnis, Director of Census and Voting Programs, Asian Americans Advancing Justice | AAJC

 Moderator: Oscar Barbarin, Chair of the African American Studies Department, Univresity of Maryland

 Carolyn Liebler, Professor of Sociology, University of Minnesota